mpetrovich/dash/DOCS.md

 Use `Dash\_` as a placeholder to replace with arguments from subsequent calls.

+This operation does not have a curried variant.

 Related: [curryN()](#curryn), [curryRight()](#curryright), [partial()](#partial), [currify()](#currify)

 Parameter | Type | Description